MKapuria/elixir-fault-tolerant-digital-twin/README.md

 ---

 ## Key Features
-- **Particle filter-based state estimation** with uncertainty
+- Particle filter-based state estimation with uncertainty
-- **Fault-tolerant supervision tree**—if one process crashes, the twin continues running
+- Fault-tolerant supervision tree: if one process crashes, the twin continues running
-- **Real-time visualization** using a Python plotting script
+- Real-time visualization using a Python plotting script
 - Modular design for experimenting with fault injection and resilience

 ---